bharrisaplus/webdevn/README.md

 __Linux/Mac__:

-Make sure to install `shasum` if it's not already installed
+Make sure to install `shasum` and `zip` if not already installed
 ```
-# Verify the hash matches contents of "webdevn.zip.sha256"
+# Verify the hash matches contents within "checksums.txt"
 $ shasum -a 256 "webdevn.zip"

 $ unzip "webdevn.zip"